Soldie/BackNet.Botnet/README.md

 More botnet commands will be added, like DDOS, bitcoin mining, etc...
 Of course, this behaviour is optional and requires you to setup a botnet server.

-PHP source code for the botnet server is avaible in the 'botnet' folder
+PHP source code for the botnet server is avaible in the 'botnet' folder.
+The database engine used in this project is MySQL.
 <br>

 ## License